selabhvl/dat250public/expassignments/expass1.md

 https://devcenter.heroku.com/articles/getting-started-with-java

+Please add the URL to your project add the end of your report.

 ### Hand-in: short report

 As hand in, you must create a repository on github and inside the repository add a markdown file called `dat250-expass1.md` which is to contain a short laboratory report documenting what you have done.